mattermost/mattermost-test-management/data/test-cases/notifications-banner/1-Enable-disable-notif.md

 13. Expand "Desktop and mobile notification section".
 14. Verify "Desktop notifications permission was denied" message is visible.
 A buttons with text "Enable desktop notifications" and "How to enable notifications" are visible.

-### Scenario: User Deny's the desktop notifications on Browser
+### Scenario: User Deny's the desktop notifications on Browsers Chrome/Safari/Firefox

 Steps: